-The local authority is informed of any child whose name is added to or deleted from the admission register at a non-standard transition point, i.e. joining the school other than in the Nursery in September or leaving at any time other than the end of the summer term of Year 6 in accordance with the requirements of the Education (Student Registration) (England) Regulations 2006 (as amended).
+The local authority is informed of any child whose name is added to or deleted from the admission register at a non-standard transition point.
+Children leaving at any time other then the end of Year 6 - in accordance with the requirements of the Education (Student Registration) (England) Regulations 2006 (as amended).